apigee/api-platform-samples/learn-edge/extract-json-payload/README.md

 ### Next step

-The next proxy, [extract-xml-payload](../extract-xml-payload/README.md), extracts data from an XML request payload and returns it in a custom XML response body.
+The next proxy, [extract-json-payload-2](../extract-json-payload-2/README.md), illustrates a clever use of the Extract Variables policy that extracts a data from a JSON response based on a query string.

 ### Ask the community